J. Register, Chief of Police

 Department.
 While at the City of Atlanta, Deputy Chief Hawkins gained

-in June 2006 from the City of Atlanta as the Assistant Zone Commander
+Chief Hawkins retired in June 2006 from the City of Atlanta as the

-future of her career.
-The City of Sandy Springs Police Department
+The City of Sandy Springs Police Department started July 1, 2006

-started June 1, 2006 and Deputy Chief Hawkins was instrumental in
+and Deputy Chief Hawkins was instrumental in establishing procedures

-establishing procedures and practices for an efficient, forward
+and practices for an efficient, forward thinking police department.

-thinking police department.
-While at the City of Sandy Springs Police
+While at the City of Sandy Springs Police Department, Deputy Chief

-Department, Deputy Chief Hawkins commanded a variety of units from
+Hawkins commanded a variety of units from Patrol, Internal Affairs,

 Deputy Chief Hawkins holds a Bachelor of Science degree in Criminal

-Management degree from Johns Hopkins University's award winning
+Management degree from John Hopkins University's award winning Public

-Public Safety Leadership Program which focused on the latest, most
+Safety Leadership Program which focused on the latest, most relevant

-Deputy Chief Hawkins has graduated from the Senior Management Institute
+Deputy Chief Hawkins graduated from the Senior Management Institute

 for Police hosted by the Police Executive Research Forum Program